RichardHerz/neural-networks/README.md

 # neural-networks
-Some neural networks written in MATLAB and a handout explaining networks starting with a simple example:
+Some neural networks written in MATLAB and a handout of slides explaining networks starting with a simple example:

 ![nn-network-github](http://reactorlab.net/graphics/github_media/nn_network.png)
 ---------